Divinical/Divinical/README.md

 👋 Welcome to ForgeHeart
-I’m Ben — a solo founder forging tools in fire, not templates.
+I’m Ben.
+Builder.
+Survivor.
+One-man forge.
-Every repo here was built broke.
-Built fast.
-Built to survive.
+Every repo here was built fast, built raw, and built to outlast the fire.

-🔧 Currently Building
+🔧 What I'm Building
 🧮 BurnRate
-Track your survival runway in minutes.
+Track your survival runway in minutes
-A solo finance tool for founders with no cushion.
-Enter your cash, calculate your time, breathe.
+A solo finance tool for founders without fallback.
+Enter your numbers, get clarity, act before it's too late.

-🧠 ForgeBoard (in dev)
+🧠 ForgeBoard (in development)
-Visual chaos-to-clarity OS for scattered minds.
+Chaos-to-clarity OS for scattered minds
-Capture thoughts like sparks.
-Drag, group, burn, or freeze them into clarity.
+Capture thoughts as sparks.
+Drag, stack, burn, or freeze them.
+Designed for creators in the fog.

 ⚔️ OathBot Core
-Discord-based productivity bot.
+Productivity bot built for Discord
-Track daily focus, earn XP, and fight burnout in real-time inside your server.
+Track daily focus, log XP, and stay accountable with ritual-based check-ins.

-💡 Why I'm Here
+🧭 Why I'm Here
-I’m not a startup.
+I'm not here to impress.
+I'm here to survive.
-I’m a one-man forge — building the tools I wish I had when I was broke, lost, and burned out.
+Every tool I ship solves a real pain I’ve lived through.
-If they help you too?
-Even better.
+No fluff.
+No startup noise.
+Just code forged under pressure.

-“Built from burnout.
-Forged for battle.”
+Built from burnout.
+Forged for battle.

-📫 Connect with Me
+📫 Connect With Me
-🌐 Live Tools + Site
+🌐 Live Tools and Site

-🧰 Fiverr – React Site Builds
+⚒️ Fiverr – React Sites That Hit Hard

-🪓 Gumroad – Free + Paid Tools
+📦 Gumroad – Free and Paid Tools

 🧠 X Feed – Behind the Builds

-⚠️ This isn’t a GitHub profile.
+⚠️ This repo isn’t a resume
-It’s the aftermath of a man who kept building.
+It’s what survival looks like when you don’t quit